verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/blur.md

 Description

 The center of the blur applies only to the `zoom` blur.
+The coordinate point is in normalized coordinates.

 </div>